 Beginning in September 2016, TETYC will publish two new features:

 Review Essays will be 2,000–3,000 words and offer a synthesis of recently published works on a common topic or theme.
 Aimed at the busy teacher-scholar, review essays should indicate how the works included (at least three books, articles, Web publications, or other types of professional resources) are interconnected and speak to a shared professional concern.
-Writers interested in review essays should submit their list of proposed texts with a brief overview of the planned approach through the Editorial Manager platform (see below).
+See more information in the guidelines for book and media reviewers.

 Symposiums aim to bring together diverse voices on a common topic of interest to two-year college English teachers and may be from 2,000 to 4,000 words.
 Sample topics might be reflections on white papers or position statements from NCTE, TYCA, or CCCC; commentary on trends in the field; or responses to recent studies, research pieces, or policy reports.
 Writers interested in contributing a Symposium piece should submit a proposal through Editorial Manager (see below) that includes the suggested topic, names and short background on contributing writers, and a brief summary of the perspectives that the piece will offer.